ROCm/HIP/docs/markdown/hip_porting_driver_api.md

 The hipify tool will convert CUDA Driver APIs for streams, events, memory management to the equivalent HIP driver calls.
 For example, `cuEventCreate` will be translated to `hipEventCreate`.
 Hipify also converts error code from the Driver namespace and coding convention to the equivalent HIP error code.
-Thus, HIP unifies the APis for these common functions.
+Thus, HIP unifies the APIs for these common functions.
 [hipify support for translating driver API is Under Development]

 The memory copy APIs require additional explanation.
 The CUDA driver includes the memory direction in the name of the API (ie `cuMemcpyH2D`) while the CUDA driver API provides a single memory copy API with a parameter that specifies the direction and additionally supports a "default" direction where the runtime determines the direction automatically.
-HIP provides APis with both styles: for example, `hipMemcpyH2D` as well as `hipMemcpy`.
+HIP provides APIs with both styles: for example, `hipMemcpyH2D` as well as `hipMemcpy`.
 The first flavor may be faster in some cases since they avoid host overhead to detect the different memory directions.